RSV, Cold, COVID-19, Flu? How to ID Common Kid Bugs

 Should I get my child tested for COVID-19?

-Even if symptoms are mild, it is important to stop the spread of COVID-19.
-If your child has any symptoms of COVID-19, please get them tested, stay home and away from others until a negative result is found.
+Even if symptoms are mild, it is important to stop the spread of COVID-19 and other respiratory illnesses.
+If your child has any symptoms of COVID-19, please get them tested, stay home and away from others until they recover, follow the local guidelines for isolation and of course consult with your pediatrician.

 Should I keep my child home from school?

-“Getting vaccinated against COVID-19 and the flu is the best way to protect you and your family from infection,” shares Dr. Sevilla.
+“Getting vaccinated against COVID-19 and the flu is the best way to protect you and your family from infection,” shares Dr. Csiky.
+"For the younger infants and children, a new RSV antibody injection is now available as well.
+Please consult with your pediatrician."

-“Stay vigilant; keep washing your hands, wear a mask and physical distance when possible.
-We will get through this cold, flu and COVID season,” concludes Dr. Sevilla.
+“Stay vigilant; keep washing your hands, wear a mask and keep physical distance when possible.
+We will get through this cold, influenza, RSV and COVID season,” concludes Dr. Csiky.

 Next Steps & Resources: